-NEW PRINTS 2019/SUMMER
+NEW PRINTS 2020/WINTER

-PLEASE NOTE: Artists who have exhibited at IPCNY within the past 2 years (New Prints 2017/Summer and later) may NOT submit their work for consideration.
+- Artists who have exhibited in New Prints within the past 2 years (New Prints 2018/Winter, 2018/Summer, 2019/Winter, and 2019/Summer) may NOT submit their work for consideration.

 - Editioned prints, unique printed works, printed installations, artist’s books, print-based animations, and ephemeral formats are eligible.

 - Photography or direct reproductions of other artworks, such as drawings or paintings, are NOT eligible.

 - Prints must have been completed within 12 months of the beginning of the open call.
 (Works created before September of 2018 are NOT eligible.)

 - Open internationally, no nationality requirements.

 - Artists may submit up to 3 works.
 Publishers and presses may submit up to 3 artists, with 3 works per artist.